fynydd/Fynydd.Sqribe/README.md

 ## How It Works

-SQribe can be run with a series of command line parameters:
+Once you install the SQribe binary (see the *Releases* area of the repository or build your own), it can be run with a series of command line parameters using the *sqribe* command:

 ```
 > sqribe backup /data_source:"server=localhost;database=AdventureWorks2017;user id=aw2017user;password='abracadabra';" /objects:"all" /output_path:"~/Desktop/sqribe-backup"